camunda/camunda-docs/versioned_docs/version-8.2/apis-tools/grpc.md

 The Zeebe client gRPC API is exposed through a single gateway service.
 The current version of the protocol buffer file can be found in the [Zeebe repository](https://github.com/camunda/zeebe/blob/main/gateway-protocol/src/main/proto/gateway.proto).

+To authorize the Zeebe API (gRPC) in a [Self-Managed](/self-managed/about-self-managed.md) setup, see [client authorization](/self-managed/zeebe-deployment/security/client-authorization.md).

 ### `ActivateJobs` RPC

 Iterates through all known partitions round-robin, activates up to the requested